-In addition to the automatic annuity options described above, you may choose from these other annuity options:
+In addition to the automatic annuity options described above, there are other annuity options available for you to choose from:

-Joint and (100%, 75% or 50%) Spouse Annuity provides equal monthly payments for your life.
+A Joint and (100%, 75% or 50%) Spouse Annuity provides equal monthly payments for your life.
 After your death, your spouse will receive a percentage (100%, 75%, or 50%) of this amount for life.

-Life Only Annuity provides equal monthly payments for your life and terminates at your death.
+A Life Only Annuity provides equal monthly payments for your life and terminates at your death.
 It is available as another payment option if you are married.

-10-Year Certain and Life Annuity provides equal monthly payments to you for life and in the event you die before the completion of 120 monthly payments (10 years), the balance is payable in monthly payments to an initial beneficiary (called a contingent annuitant).
+A 10-Year Certain and Life Annuity provides equal monthly payments to you for life and in the event you die before the completion of 120 monthly payments (10 years), the balance is payable in monthly payments to an initial beneficiary (called a contingent annuitant).
 Your contingent annuitant can also elect a single cash payment if the monthly benefit amount is less than \$50.
 If both you and your contingent annuitant die before the completion of 120 monthly payments, the balance is paid in a single cash payment to an alternate beneficiary.

-Survivorship Annuity provides equal monthly payments for your life and then after your death, your contingent annuitant, who is someone other than your spouse, will receive a percentage (100%, 75%, or 50%) of your monthly payments for his or her life.
+A Survivorship Annuity provides equal monthly payments for your life and then after your death, your contingent annuitant, who is someone other than your spouse, will receive a percentage (100%, 75%, or 50%) of your monthly payments for his or her life.

-Cash refund option: Joint and Spouse, Life Only or Survivorship
+Cash refund option: Joint and Spouse, Life Only, or Survivorship

-With the cash refund option, if both you and your spouse or contingent annuitant die, and if the value of your single sum payment at retirement exceeds the total amount of monthly payments actually received by you and your spouse or contingent annuitant, you can elect that this will be paid as a single cash payment to an alternate beneficiary.
+With the cash refund option, if both you and your spouse or contingent annuitant die, if the value of your single sum payment at retirement exceeds the total amount of monthly payments actually received by you and your spouse or contingent annuitant, you can elect that this will be paid as a single cash payment to an alternate beneficiary.

-You are eligible for the cash refund option, unless the single cash payment value of your benefit is \$5,000 or less or your benefits are calculated under the terms of certain predecessor pension plans.
+You are eligible for the cash refund option, unless the single cash payment value of your benefit is \$5,000 or less and/or your benefits are calculated under the terms of certain predecessor pension plans.